Use this SleepFoundation.org link for the most current discount on ResMed products

 Your mask’s materials will have a significant impact on its durability and comfort.
 The most typical configuration is a CPAP mask made of a hard plastic with a softer silicone-based seal cushion.
 Silicone is an excellent choice for flexible comfort.
 However, if you’re allergic to silicone, you can also find masks made with cloth, gel, foam, or even inflatable cushions.

 CPAP masks are a high usage product and come into close contact with the skin.
 With repeated usage, components can stretch out and the seal can break down.
 It’s recommended that you replace your CPAP mask every 3 to 6 months.
 However, to get the most out of your mask, search for styles made from higher quality materials.
-Customer reviews are also an excellent resource for first hand information about a product’s long term durability.
+Customer reviews are an excellent resource for firsthand information about a product’s long-term durability.

 Line of Sight

-Some styles of masks can restrict your line of site, making it difficult to read or watch TV in bed before you fall asleep.
-This is especially true of full face and nasal CPAP masks as well as masks with bulky forehead straps.
+Some styles of masks can restrict your line of sight, making it difficult to read or watch TV in bed before you fall asleep.
+This is especially true of full-face and nasal CPAP masks as well as masks with bulky forehead straps.
 If you enjoy some light activity before bed that requires a clear line of vision, consider a nasal pillow style CPAP mask or look for models with a low profile.

 Allergies & Colds